jannikls/jannikls.github.io/index.md

 layout: default2
 permalink: /
 ---
 I am a [physicist](/theoretical-physics/), investor, and researcher.
-I am an investor at Founders Fund and live in the Bay Area.
-Home is Hamburg, Germany.
+I am an investor at Founders Fund and live in Silicon Valley.
+Hamburg, Germany is home.

 I left a theoretical physics degree at a young age.
 My research focus was on galaxy simulations and star formations.
 I always cared about increasing the number of scientific and technological breakthroughs.
 Unfortunately, I found universities to be failing at this.
 My obsession with physics was preceeded by an interest in programming and deep learning.